hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

+## Minimum Functionality Standard

-## APIs required for each stage of development of a Minimum Functionality Standard (MFS) product
+APIs required for each stage of development of a Minimum Functionality Standard (MFS) product.

 Mandatory APIs are denoted by X.